What is FTTR and FTTR All-optical Network Solution?

 In this case, the area of the user’s house is about 130 square meters, the structure of the house is not complicated, and the location of the FTTH modem and the router is relatively moderate, so the comparison between FTTR and FTTH network speed is not very different.
 However, the advantages of FTTR will be more prominent in large flats, villas, and duplex rooms with more than 4 bedrooms and 2 halls and a larger total area.

 At present, FTTR is mainly promoted by operators in the form of packages, and some users do not just need it.
-Although the experience of most FTTR users has been improved compared with before, the experience of many users can also be improved through the parent-child routing solutions.
+Although the experience of most FTTR users has been improved compared with before, the user experience can also be improved through the parent-child routing solutions.

 Among the two technical solutions of FTTR, P2MP will eventually become the mainstream solution.
 The strong access capability of this solution can even be used for the internal networking of small and micro enterprises, as well as the access of larger user groups such as hotels, restaurants, and supermarkets.
 In this solution, the multi-level cascade method of 1:5 unequal splitter can also be used in low-density access scenarios such as rural areas.
 It is expected that the FTTR technology based on P2MP will have a wider range of applications.